QubitProducts/karma-safari-private-launcher/README.md

 # karma-safari-private-launcher

-> Launcher for Safari in private mode.
+> Launcher for Safari in private mode (only works on a mac).

 ## Installation